Read Time: 3 mins

-Again, the point was to increase the awareness.
+Again, the goal was to raise awareness.
 The reality is, our throw away culture is unfortunately second nature.
 We opt for short term convenience over long term impact.
-We’ve simply become accustomed to plastics for its “now” properties.
+We’ve simply become accustomed to plastics for its “now” properties and fail to forget about it's "forever" impact.
 I know I’m not the only one that has been deeply impacted by now having greater awareness of my decisions.

 The second part of the challenge incentivized participants (via 100% recycled gear from Recover Brands and reusable coffee mugs from Summit Coffee) to clean up the streets, trails, waterways, slopes, beaches and climbing crags that we use and enjoy every day.

 This also increased awareness to what we typically blow past on a daily basis.
 Quite frankly, it is absurd how much trash is strewn along our roadways, and throughout our environment.
 I hate to admit it, but there were many days that I was distracted while driving because I was making mental note of my next roadside cleanup.

 Alright, that’s the doom and gloom.
 Let’s turn this trash barge around and point it in the positive direction.

 I developed this challenge thinking that I might be able to encourage a small change in a small number of people.
 I was wrong.
 This challenge has triggered a much bigger impact for many more people than expected.